ucsd-edx/edX-extensions/Zhen Diary.md

 * 7/12 (TODO)
   1. Modify code from 2(ii) above.
-  2. Add more test in example imd files.
+  2. Implement --selftest
-  3. Work with Matt on html rendering.
+  3. Add more test in example imd files.